-THEOREM 1.4.30.
-Let \mathcal{V} be a variety of universal algebras that contains a finite nontrivial algebra.
-Then every relatively free algebra with $k \ge 0$ free generators cannot be generated by fewer than k elements.
+Theorem 1.4.30.
+Let V be a variety of universal algebras that contains a finite nontrivial algebra.
+Then every relatively free algebra with $k \geq 0$ free generators cannot be generated by fewer than k elements.

-Theorem 1.4.30 applies to all varieties considered later in this book: semigroups, inverse semigroups, rings and groups.
+Theorem 1.4.30 applies to all varieties considered later in this book: semi-groups, inverse semigroups, rings and groups.